I am not sure which medical plan to choose. Will you please tell me?

-If you miss the open enrollment period, you will not be able to enroll or make changes until the next open enrollment period, generally each Fall, unless you experience a qualifying life event that permits you to make beneﬁts changes under IRS rules.
+If you miss the open enrollment period, you will not be able to enroll or make changes until the next open enrollment period, generally each fall, unless you experience a Qualifying Life Event that permits you to make benefits changes under IRS rules.

-My family and I do not use a lot of healthcare and do not have a lot of health issues.
+My family and I do not use a lot of health care and do not have a lot of health issues.
 Which medical plan option do you recommend I choose?

 Only you can decide which medical plan option will meet the needs of you and your family.
 You can compare the plan designs, the costs per paycheck, and some medical claims examples to help you decide.

 Only legal spouses, regardless of gender, are eligible for coverage in Bloomin’ Brands benefits.